 Consistent with the TST implementation document, there are four possible outcomes in conducting a reasonable potential analysis:

-If any valid chronic or acute aquatic toxicity test at the IWC, analyzed using the TST approach, results in a fail, then the discharge has a reasonable potential to cause or contribute to an excursion above the toxicity water quality objectives.
+If any chronic or acute aquatic toxicity test at the IWC, analyzed using the TST approach, results in a fail, then the discharge has a reasonable potential to cause or contribute to an excursion above the toxicity water quality objectives.

-If any valid chronic or acute aquatic toxicity test at the IWC, exhibits greater than a 10 percent mean effect, as compared to the mean control response, then the discharge has a reasonable potential to cause or contribute to an excursion above the toxicity water quality objectives.
+If any chronic or acute aquatic toxicity test at the IWC, exhibits greater than a 10 percent mean effect, as compared to the mean control response, then the discharge has a reasonable potential to cause or contribute to an excursion above the toxicity water quality objectives.

-If all valid chronic or acute aquatic toxicity tests at the IWC, analyzed using the TST approach, result in a “pass” and no test has a mean percent effect of greater than 10 percent, as compared to the mean control response, then the toxicity test data does not indicate reasonable potential to cause or contribute to an excursion above the toxicity water quality objectives.
+If all chronic or acute aquatic toxicity tests at the IWC, analyzed using the TST approach, result in a “pass” and no test has a mean percent effect of greater than 10 percent, as compared to the mean control response, then the toxicity test data does not indicate reasonable potential to cause or contribute to an excursion above the toxicity water quality objectives.
 However, other relevant information may still be used by the Regional Board to consider if reasonable potential exists.

-If a discharge does not have at least four valid chronic or acute toxicity tests at the IWC, analyzed using the TST approach, there is not enough information to determine reasonable potential.
+If a discharge does not have at least four chronic or acute aquatic toxicity tests at the IWC, analyzed using the TST approach, there is not enough information to determine reasonable potential.
 Additional testing needs to be conducted at the IWC and/or analyzed using the TST approach.
+Alternatively, aquatic toxicity test data at a higher concentration of effluent than the IWC could be used to assess reasonable potential.

 If a reasonable potential analysis indicates there is reasonable potential for either chronic or acute toxicity, then the Water Board would be required to include effluent limitations for toxicity in the discharger’s NPDES permit.
 Furthermore, the Water Boards may use other information or data to determine if the discharge has reasonable potential.
-Other information or data may include, but is not limited to, fish die off observations, lack of available dilution, or existing data on toxic pollutants associated with the discharge.
+Other information or data may include, but is not limited to, fish die off observations, data using a different concentration than the IWC, lack of available dilution, water quality and beneficial uses of the receiving water, the presence of endangered or threatened species or critical habitat, or existing data on toxic pollutants associated with the discharge.

 If reasonable potential analysis indicates there is no reasonable potential, the Regional Water Board may, at its discretion, include a reopener clause in the NPDES permit.
 The reopener clause would allow the Regional Water Board to reopen the permit and reevaluate the discharger’s reasonable potential if and when new data or information becomes available that indicates the facility may, in fact, have a reasonable potential to cause or contribute to an excursion above the toxicity water quality objectives.

+Applicability of Reasonable Potential Analysis Requirements

-Under this option all POTWs authorized to discharge at a rate equal to or greater than five million gallons per day (MGD) would be required to conduct routine chronic toxicity monitoring and meet the chronic toxicity effluent limitation in the NPDES permit.
+Under this option all POTWs that are authorized to discharge at a rate equal to or greater than five million gallons per day (MGD) and are required to have a pretreatment program would be required to conduct routine chronic toxicity monitoring and meet the chronic toxicity effluent limitation in the NPDES permit.
 As a result, no chronic toxicity reasonable potential analysis would be required for those dischargers.